kiwipower/nutkin/README.md

 ```
 This will output the final built file to /build/nutkin.nut and run the tests.
 If all is green you may continue.

-Copy the nutkin.nut file somewhere useful to use and import it as required:
+Copy the nutkin.nut file somewhere useful to use and import it as required (note that @import is part of Builder)
 ```
 @import "path/to/nutkin.nut"
 ```